oracle/terraform-provider-oci/website/docs/r/metering_computation_usage_carbon_emission.html.markdown

 The following arguments are supported:

 * `compartment_depth` - (Optional) The compartment depth level.
+* `emission_calculation_method` - (Optional) Specifies the method used for emission calculation, such as POWER_BASED or SPEND_BASED
+* `emission_type` - (Optional) Specifies the type of emission, such as MARKET_BASED or LOCATION_BASED.
+* `granularity` - (Optional) The carbon emission granularity.
+DAILY - Daily data aggregation.
+MONTHLY - Monthly data aggregation.
 * `group_by` - (Optional) Aggregate the result by.
 For example: `["tagNamespace", "tagKey", "tagValue", "service", "skuName", "skuPartNumber", "unit", "compartmentName", "compartmentPath", "compartmentId", "platform", "region", "logicalAd", "resourceId", "resourceName", "tenantId", "tenantName", "subscriptionId"]`
 * `group_by_tag` - (Optional) GroupBy a specific tagKey.
 Provide the tagNamespace and tagKey in the tag object.
 Only supports one tag in the list.
 For example: `[{"namespace":"oracle", "key":"createdBy"]`
 	* `key` - (Optional) The tag key.
 	* `namespace` - (Optional) The tag namespace.
 	* `value` - (Optional) The tag value.
 * `is_aggregate_by_time` - (Optional) Specifies whether aggregated by time.
-If isAggregateByTime is true, all usage carbon emissions over the query time period will be added up.
+If isAggregateByTime is true, all carbon emissions usage over the query time period are summed.
 * `tenant_id` - (Required) Tenant ID.
 * `time_usage_ended` - (Required) The usage end time.
 * `time_usage_started` - (Required) The usage start time.